truatpasteurdotfr/rozofs/contrib/nagios/README.md

 The result is **OK** when:

--   all storages nodes are up
+-   all storages nodes are up,

 AND